tsnellgrove/oop_learning/techwtim/dk3_doc.md

 TBD: Put client-server structure in place early!!

+IDEA: descriptions in separate descript_dict to be loaded from static text

 Expert Questions:
 TBD: Std solution for declaring obj variables with reciprocal properties (e.g. writing)
 TBD: Can (should) I make the program work without external triggers... can the obj just interact on their own?